SichengLeoLiu/SichengLeoLiu.github.io/blogs/TLDW.md

 Similar to visual encoder, text encoder is used to calculate herachical information for words, sentences and documents.
 It also use CLIP model to get words' representation.
 Then, a pooling method is used to summarise words' information to calculate representations for sentences.
 Finally, GPO is used to get document's representation by summarizing sentences' features.

 ### Fusion
+Graph-based attention is used to fuse information from different modals.
+The whole fusion process can be divided into two steps.
+The first is local fusion and the second is global fusion.

+In local fusion, scene A's fusion features are calculated by  combining A's features with all sentences' features, through the graph-based attention.
+Then an average pooling is applied to summarise the results.
+Similarly, sentence fusion features are calculated by combining each sentence feature with all scenes' features.

+In global fusion, the representation of whole input is calculated by combining vedio feature and document feature with same method.

 ### Decoder
 ## Contribution
 ## Possible Improvement